google/error-prone/docs/flags.md

 ## Configuration file

 All arguments that are passed as `-Xep*` after `-Xplugin:ErrorProne` can also be passed through a configuration file using `@`.

-This allows easier sharing of errorprone configurations between various build systems (cli, maven, gradle, bazel, etc) and works around platform dependent line wrapping rules.
+This allows easier sharing of errorprone configurations between various build systems (cli, maven, gradle, bazel, etc) and works around platform-dependent line wrapping rules.

 The configuration file allows `#` as comment, both full line and inline.